-Ethical Practices Sub-Committee has 10 (ten) working days after sending such written acknowledgement to the Complainant to validate the complaint to ensure if:
+Ethical & Compliance Task Force has 10 (ten) working days after sending such written acknowledgement to the Complainant to validate the complaint to ensure if:

-- it appears to be a genuine matter, submitted in good faith; and - if there is sufficient indication of the Code violation to enable the complaint to be (ii) processed.
+- (i) it appears to be a genuine matter, submitted in good faith; and - (ii) if there is sufficient indication of the Code violation to enable the complaint to be processed.

-The Ethical Practices Sub Committee validate by examining the reference materials given by the Complainant (see point 1.1 above).
+The Ethics & Compliance Task Force validate by examining the reference materials given by the Complainant (see point 1.1 above).

-Notification to and Response from the Alleged Company 1.5.
+1.5.
+Notification to and Response from the Alleged Company

-After completion of validation, the Ethical Practices Sub Committee have 5 (five) working days
+After completion of validation, the Ethics & Compliance Task Force have 5 (five) working days to:

-- Notify in writing the Complainant that the complaint has no strong basis for further (i) process and the process is closed; or - Notify in writing the Alleged Company (cc the Complainant) that the complaint is valid and potentially violates the Code and request the Alleged Company to provide explanation of the potential violation.
+- (i) Notify in writing the Complainant that the complaint has no strong basis for further process and the process is closed; or - (ii) Notify in writing the Alleged Company (cc the Complainant) that the complaint is valid and potentially violates the Code and request the Alleged Company to provide explanation of the potential violation.

-In the case of point (ii) above, within 10 (ten) working days as of receiving the written notification from Ethical Practices Sub Committee, the Alleged Company has the right to:
+In the case of point (ii) above, within 10 (ten) working days as of receiving the written notification from Ethics & Compliance Task Force, the Alleged Company has the right to:

-- Respond in writing to the Ethical Practices Sub Committee providing their explanation on the complaint; and/or - Request and have a face to face meeting with Ethical Practices Sub Committee (ii) members to explain on the complaint.
+- (i) Respond in writing to the Ethics & Compliance Task Force providing their explanation on the complaint; and/or - (ii) Request and have a face-to-face meeting with Ethics & Compliance Task Force members to explain on the complaint.

-If the Alleged Company fails to adhere to the required time line, then it shall lose its opportunity to provide information / evidence / response / defense; and the IPMG Executive Committee and IPMG Ethical Practices Sub Committee shall decide on the complaint which decision shall be final and binding.
+If the Alleged Company fails to adhere to the required timeline, then it shall lose its opportunity to provide information / evidence / response / defense; and the IPMG Executive Committee and IPMG Ethics & Compliance Task Force shall decide on the complaint which decision shall be final and binding.